-- Common medicines for colds can make you sleepy.
-True or False? - What should you do if you become sleepy while driving? - Coffee and a little fresh air will help a drinker sober up.
-True or False? - What is a hazardous materials placard? - Why are placards used? - What is "sleep debt"? - What are the danger signals of drowsy driving?
+- 1. Common medicines for colds can make you sleepy.
+True or False? - 2.
+Coffee and a little fresh air will help a drinker sober up.
+True or False? - 3.
+What is a hazardous materials placard? - 4.
+Why are placards used?

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.22, 2.23, and 2.24
+If you can't answer them all, re-read subsections 2.22 and 2.23.

-TRANSPORTING CARGO SAFELY
+Section 3 TRANSPORTING CARGO SAFELY

+- Inspecting Cargo

-Inspecting Cargo 3.1 Cargo Weight and Balance 3.2 Securing Cargo 3.3 Cargo Needing
+- Cargo Weight and Balance

+- Securing Cargo

+- Cargo Needing Special Attention

 This section tells you about hauling cargo safely.
-You must understand basic cargo safety rules toget a CDL.
+You must understand basic cargo safety rules to get a CDL.